bjm904/TheMostAmazingGame/README.md

-The Most Amazing Game (Not real title)
+The Most Amazing Game
 ==================
 PLAY IT = https://rawgit.com/bjm904/TheMostAmazingGame/master/index.html

-This is a project for us to challenge ourselves, push our limits and learn.
-This entire game is written in HTML, Javascript and JQuery.
+My first ever JS game.
+Here only for archive.
+Not meant to be taken seriously.
+This game is written in HTML, Javascript and JQuery.
 With the exception of the online saving function witch is written in PHP and MySQL.

-All code &#169; Bryce Meyer

-All textures &#169; Jonathan Rivas

 All story, characters and ideas are intellectual property of Jonathan Rivas

-You may not reproduce, duplicate, copy, sell, resell or exploit for any purpose, any portion of this code